grueni/DiskMap/original.README.md

 	# ./diskmap.py
 	Diskmap - berilia>

+You can also run individual commands directly when invoking the program:

+	# ./diskmap.py ledoff all

 ## `discover`

 You need to run discover whenever the layout has changed (disk have been added/removed).